ibm-cloud-docs/containers/kubernetes-service-cli.md

 Clusters in all locations are returned.
 To filter clusters by a specific location, include the `--locations` flag.
 For example, if you filter clusters for the `dal` metro, multizone clusters in that metro and single-zone clusters in data centers (zones) within that metro are returned.
 If you filter clusters for the `dal10` data center (zone), multizone clusters that have a worker node in that zone and single-zone clusters in that zone are returned.
 Note that you can pass one location or a comma-separated list of locations.

 If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, only clusters that are in the region that you are currently targeted to are returned.
-To switch regions, run `ibmcloud ks region set`.
+To switch regions, run `ibmcloud ks region-set`.
 {: deprecated}

 ```